Reconfigurable hydrostatics: Toward versatile and efficient load-bearing robotics: Effect on the Motorization Requirements

-Finally, when both principles are \textbf{combined} (Design D), the benefits of the passive force and sharing combines too.
-It results in a solution likely more efficient and lighter regarding the motorization and transmission of the dynamic force unit.
+The implementation of a passive force unit in \textbf{Design B} significantly reduces the demands on the dynamic force actuator.
+For instance, the RMS force is reduced by up to 2.8× in walking and 1.8× in running.
+Assuming the same gearmotor for Designs A and B, this implies that Design~B could either support a 2.8× heavier payloads without overheating, or generates down to 7.8× ($2.8^2$) less motor heat for the same payload.
+Moreover, the transmission losses are also reduced due to less power flow in the dynamic force unit ($\overline{\lvert P_\text{dyn}(t) \rvert }$).

+Regarding \textbf{Design~C}, the advantages of actuator sharing are less straightforward.
+While the number of gearmotors is effectively halved, the shared actuator must deliver twice the speed for combined-leg tasks such as sit-to-stand and jumping, and slightly higher RMS force during out-of-phase tasks like walking.
+In turns, the comparison necessarily involves different gearmotor designs\footnote{Gearmotor sizing depends on the torque, speed and mechanical transparency desired.}, making a direct comparison with Design~A inconclusive.
+Table~\ref{table:requirements_RMS_peak} remains a valuable input for the design of such systems, as in the case study of Section~\ref{section:proposedDesign_and_CaseStudy}.

+When both principles are combined in \textbf{Design D}, the results of Design~B et and C combines too.
+The solution appears superior to Design~A, particularly for tasks dominated by conservative loads and for low-speed requirements when both legs are assisted.

-This analysis showed how sharing and adding a static load compensation contribute to improving efficiency and reduce the requirements of motorization for a load-bearing lower-limb exoskeleton.
-However, implementing these functions is not trivial and requires extra components that could lead to a heavier actuation system.
-The next section presents a novel design that implements for the first time both principles in a single device, along with a deeper case study comparison.
+This analysis showed how sharing and static load compensation impact the motorization requirements of a load-bearing exoskeleton.
+However, implementing these functions is not trivial and involves others components.
+The next section presents a novel design that implements for the first time both principles into a single device.
+It also presents a case study to better compare Designs~A and D in a more detailed scenario.